HiAS7/The-Sauce-Book-Online/_classes/Cleric.md

 of your next turn, you know the location of any undead within 60 feet of you that isn’t behind total cover and that isn’t protected from divination magic.
-This sense doesn’t tell you anything about a creature's capabilities or identity.\
+This sense doesn’t tell you anything about a creature's capabilities or identity.<br/>
 You can use this feature a number of times equal to your Wisdom modifier (minimum of once).
 You regain all expended uses when you finish a long rest.